Oleg Liptsin

-Oleg Liptsin (born 1960 in Kyiv, Ukraine), is a theatre director and professor of drama.
+Oleg Liptsin (born 1960 in Kyiv, Soviet Union), is a theatre director and professor of drama.

 Life and work

 Liptsin studied theater at Russian University of Theatre Arts, GITIS, in Moscow with Anatoly Vasiliev and Mikhail Butkevich.
 He worked as an actor and assistant director at the renowned Moscow State Theatre "School of Dramatic Arts" Théâtre de l'Europe under artistic direction of Anatoly Vasiliev.
 For several years Liptsin performed in the worldwide production of Six Characters in Search of an Author by Luigi Pirandello.

 In 1989 Oleg Liptsin established one of the first independent theatre ensembles in Ukraine, TheaterClub/Kyiv, which became a leading experimental and avant-garde theatre laboratory in the country.
 TheaterClub/Kyiv has developed its own acting style based on the Russian improvisational tradition established by Michael Chekhov and revised in our times by Mikhail Butkevich.
 While practicing and exploring modern acting techniques, TheaterClub/Kyiv produced more than a dozen of award-winning plays and experimental theatre projects, presented not only in Ukraine but also in Austria, Poland, Canada, Russia, USA and Spain.
 These productions, directed by Liptsin, including ANTIGONE by Sophocles, ME by Mykola Khvylovy, ULYSSES by James Joyce, THE OLD WOMAN by Nikolai Gogol and Daniil Kharms, were presented at numerous international festivals.

 In early 90-th Oleg has started his directing and teaching career abroad, first in Europe and later in America.
 In 1991 - a short-term residence in Shaubuhne (West Berlin) while Luc Bondy directed "The Winter's Tale".
 In 1993 - experimental theater/installation project KUSMA based on Andrey Platonov in Upper Austria.
 In 1993-94 - teaching at Konrad Wolf Film and TV Institute in Potstdam/Babelsberg, Germany.
 In 1995 - visiting teacher at the National School of Drama in Delhi, India.